mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 profiling tools like `perf` - "friendly" tools might not be telling you the whole story because they hide lower level.

-Difference performance problems require different approach to profiling and visualizing collected profiles.
+Different performance problems require different approaches to profiling and visualizing collected profiles.
 Make sure to familiarize yourself with a wide spectrum of available tools.